szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1666:** Make Bracers of Blinding's Improved Haste effect last 1 turn and improve speed passively

 The original lasts 20 seconds.
-Additionally, it improves weapon speed factor by 2 and movement rate by 2 (not affected by Free Action).
+Additionally, it improves weapon speed factor by 2, and movement rate by 2, and APR by 1/2.

 **Component 1667:** Make Xarrnous's Second Sword Arm (and SoD's version) also add +1 damage (lesser Legacy of the Masters)

-This improves the gauntlets such that it also improves damage, not just thac0, making it a lesser version of Legacy of the Masters.
+This improves the gauntlets such that it also improves damage, not just THAC0, making it a lesser version of Legacy of the Masters.

 **Component 1668:** Make The Dale's Protector slightly more powerful and open to all classes